Best MacBook for Photographers iMore 2021

 - Is 13-inches enough?

-There's much to love about this model, which offers better internals than the MacBook Air.
+There's much to love about this model, which offers more storage availability versus the Apple M1 version.

 Best for Beginners: 16-inch MacBook Pro (2019) i7 processor